Parent Information Package

 On a regular basis we try to comb through the Lost & Found bin to reunite articles with their owners.
 To make the process easier, please clearly label everything your child brings to camp.
 Despite our best efforts to return lost articles to their owners during the summer, there are always - inevitably - several bags of Lost & Found at the end of the season.

-After the summer, Lost & Found will set out for families to look through on Monday, August 26 and Tuesday, August 27.
+After the summer, Lost & Found will set out for families to look through on designated days after camp.
 Items remaining after this time will be donated to a local charity.

 GETTING TO CAMP